shmink/keyTime/README.md

 ### My set up
 * This was installed onto a Raspberry Pi 3 Model B (@ 1.2 GHz) with a PiCAN2 CAN-Bus board.
 * The OS for it was Raspbian Stretch Lite and the kernel patched to Real-Time Linux kernel (Went from a max latency of ~500us to 72us)
-* Wired from the 4 screw terminal on the PiCAN2 board to the pins of the OBD-2 port (Pins: 6, 14, 5) ???
+* Wired from the 4 screw terminal on the PiCAN2 board to the pins of the OBD-2 port (Pins: 5, 6, 14)
-* The ECU was from a Fiat Punto ????.
+* The ECU was from a Fiat Punto.
+The ECU was the body control module.
 The bitrate of which was 500 kb/s.

 ---